Arriving in New Zealand

 Government officials will meet you, explain what will be happening and answer any questions.

-You will then be screened for COVID-19 symptoms such as a high temperature.
+You'll then be screened for COVID-19 symptoms such as a high temperature.

 Managed isolation is for people who are well but have a risk of having COVID-19.